dockit75/docu-it-web/README.md

 # DocuIt Admin

-Welcome to the **DocuIt Admin** project.
-This project aims to provide administrative functionalities for managing and overseeing document-related operations.
+Welcome to the **DocuIt Admin**.
+This aims to provide administrative functionalities for managing and overseeing document-related operations.

 ## Features

-- Category management: Add, update, and remove categories.
+- Category management: Add and update categories.
-- Analytics: Gain insights from the dashboard on document uploaded and user additions.
+- Analytics: Gain insights from the dashboard on no. of documents uploaded and user additions count.

 ## Getting Started